 Puppy price is listed on each puppy’s web page

-Our puppies are in the middle of the house getting a lot of attention and just used to seeing humans constantly.
+Our puppies are in the middle of the house getting a lot of attention and used to seeing humans constantly.
+They get used to the hustle and bustle of our kitchen, to the cat coming by and mocking them, and the comings and goings of a busy household.
 They get handled at least 6 to 10 times a day to be let outside. . . much more work for us, but a far more socialized and easy-to-crate-train puppy for you.

 Typical Per Puppy expenses

 *$280 Coccidia preventative (Marquise) per tube (treats about 2-3 litters)

 *$30-50 Vet check up per puppy, depending on which vet we have to use.

 *$45 per bag Purina Pro Plan food, so that they get a good start at life with proper nutrition.
 I don’t care what other breeders “say” they feed, and even what little packets they hand out with the puppy.
 You can’t feed $45 dollar a bag dog food to your mothers and puppies and charge $200 for the puppies!